swatisahay/to-do-list/README.md

 ## Spec

-_Collect input task information for to-do list_
+_Collect input task information_
-_Store the information in a task name_
+_Store the information in to-do list_
-_Click the task name to display the instruction_
+_Click on the task name to indicate completion and move to completed list_
-_Once completed, click the button next to the task to remove it from the list_
+_Click the task in completed list to remove it from the list_

 ## Support and contact details